CKrawczyk/Advanced_Git_demo/README.md

-# DISCnet_workshop
+# Advanced Git Demo
-DISCnet workshop repository
+Advanced Git Demo repository

-The full workshop notes are hosted on this repositories GitHub Pages URL: https://ckrawczyk.github.io/Advanced_Git_demo/
+The demo's notes are hosted on this repositories GitHub Pages URL: https://ckrawczyk.github.io/Advanced_Git_demo/

 You can also find them in the `docs/source` directory: